Skip to content

 Private Security in Kenya — Compliance Framework

-Private security in Kenya is regulated by the Private Security Regulatory Authority under the Private Security Regulation Act No. 13 of 2016.
+Private security in Kenya is regulated by the Private Security Regulatory Authority (PSRA) under the Private Security Regulation Act No. 13 of 2016.
 All providers operating in the country must be licensed by the Authority.

 For international clients, two points matter most.
 Foreign-owned security companies must maintain at least 25% Kenyan shareholding to qualify for registration, so R&H operates through PSRA-licensed Kenyan partners to ensure compliance.
 Foreign close protection specialists also require PSRA approval and the correct work permits, with a Kenyan understudy assigned where required.